-Dr. Ettinger described Holiday Heart Syndrome (HHS) as the occurrence an abnormal heart rhythm (arrhythmia)—usually temporary—brought on by heavy drinking and eating so common this time of year.
+Dr. Ettinger described holiday heart syndrome (HHS) as the occurrence of an abnormal heart rhythm (arrhythmia)—usually temporary—brought on by heavy drinking and eating that can be common at this time of year.
 Dr. Ettinger observed that hospital admissions for arrhythmia tend to increase in the days immediately following weekends and holidays, and that patients often over-indulged in the days preceding the onset of symptoms.
-In 2013, a group of doctors from Portugal surveyed the data that had come available on HHS in the intervening 34 years and concluded that “alcohol has a definite role in cardiac arrhythmia, either by chronic abuse or by binge drinking” and recommended that when a patient has symptoms of arrhythmia, HHS should be suspected if the patient is drunk or has been drinking recently.
+In 2013, a group of doctors from Portugal surveyed the data that had become available on HHS in the intervening 34 years and concluded, in research published in Arquivos Brasileiros de Cardiologia, that “alcohol has a definite role in cardiac arrhythmia, either by chronic abuse or by binge drinking” and recommended that when a patient has symptoms of arrhythmia, HHS should be suspected if the patient is drunk or has been drinking recently.

-Nieca Goldberg, MD, cardiologist at NYU Langone Health brought Reader’s Digest up to date on the syndrome, including the fact that patients should be aware not only of the symptoms of atrial fibrillation, but also the symptoms of premature ventricular contractions, which include a flip-flop feeling in the chest or the sensation of the heart skipping a beat.
+Nieca Goldberg, MD, cardiologist at NYU Langone Health says that patients should be aware not only of the symptoms of atrial fibrillation, but also the symptoms of premature ventricular contractions, which include a flip-flop feeling in the chest or the sensation of the heart skipping a beat.
 The symptoms of HHS can also include rapid heart rate, shortness of breath, and fainting, according to Dr. Goldberg.
 If you experience these symptoms within a few minutes to a few hours after heavy alcohol consumption, it’s important to let the ER professionals know you’ve been drinking.
 To prevent HHS, Dr. Goldberg offers the following advice: “Exercise, try not to indulge in too many sweets, and drink in moderation, which means no more than two drinks per day for men, and one for women.”